From teams

 - Broadcast only when something affects everyone

-If --delegate is set, remind the user to press Shift+Tab to cycle into delegate mode.
-This restricts the lead to coordination-only tools: spawning, messaging, shutting down teammates, and managing tasks.
-The lead cannot read files, edit code, or run commands.
+If --delegate is set, the lead restricts itself to coordination-only tools: spawning, messaging, shutting down teammates, and managing tasks.
+The lead does not read files, edit code, or run commands.

 Inform the user: